younus10s/WAYFS-AlphaBot/README.md

 The Alphabot is general purpose, and the GridBot abstracts its functionality and adds behaviour specific to traversing a grid.

 ### Programmatic commands
 The first option is to control the robot programmatically.
+Create a new Main method and populate it with initializations, and then commands as wanted.
 Both Alphabot, and GridBot instances can be controlled this way.
 Find their documentation in their respective files.

 ### .txt file commands